Visit Rescued Reptiles at Critchlow Alligator Sanctuary, Now Open Daily

 Along the back are the biggest gators of all time, including Godzilla and Medusa, the show’s stars.
 These alligators are on a special diet, so you can’t feed them, but there are windows at the perfect height for kids.

-The alligators back here have interesting stories about their previous homes so take the time to read their signs.
+The alligators here have interesting stories about their previous homes, so take the time to read their signs.

 You CAN Teach an Old Gator New Tricks

 Save time to see the show where a giant 11-foot alligator named Godzilla emerges from his pond and shows off his powerful jaws.
-Medusa, a nine-foot alligator, is just as entertaining during the show, too.
+Medusa, a nine-foot alligator, is just as entertaining during the show.

-Staff will walk around and let you know when the show is starting.
-The show runs for about 20 minutes two to three times a day at Godzilla and Medusa’s enclosure so you should always be able to catch one.
+The show runs for about 20 minutes two to three times a day at Godzilla and Medusa’s enclosure, so you should always be able to catch one.

 The windows provide a front-row seat to the alligators

 Do you notice how passionate the staff is about the alligators?
-It’s a great reminder that this fun place is really a rescue facility dedicated to their reptiles.
+It’s a great reminder that this fun place is a rescue facility dedicated to its reptiles.

 Elevate Your Visit with Animal Encounters

-Going to the Alligator Sanctuary is like choosing your own adventure.
-If you’re going for the full adventure, adding on an Animal Encounter will make your visit even more unique.
+Going to the Alligator Sanctuary is like choosing your adventure.
+If you’re going for the full adventure, adding an Animal Encounter will make your visit even more unique.

 There are two options for the Animal Encounter: Tortoise Encounter and Alligator Encounter.